Xanadu Quantum Technologies: Technology

-Xanadu's hardware efforts have been focused on developing programmable Gaussian boson sampling (GBS) devices.
-GBS is a generalization of boson sampling, which traditionally uses single photons as an input; GBS uses squeezed states of light.
+Xanadu's hardware efforts have focused on developing programmable Gaussian boson sampling (GBS) devices.
+GBS is a generalization of boson sampling, which traditionally uses single photons as input; GBS instead employs squeezed states of light.
 In 2020, Xanadu published a blueprint for building a fault-tolerant quantum computer using photonic technology.

-In June 2022 Xanadu has reported on a boson sampling experiment summing up to those of Google and University of Science and Technology of China (USTC), their setup used loops of optical fiber and multiplexing to replace the network of beam splitters by a single one which made it also more easily reconfigurable.
-They detected a mean of 125 up to 219 photon from 216 squeezed modes (squeezed light follows a photon number distribution so they can contain more than one photon per mode) and claim to have obtained a speedup 50 million times bigger than previous experiments.
+In June 2022, Xanadu reported a boson sampling experiment comparable to those of Google and the University of Science and Technology of China.
+Their setup used loops of optical fiber and multiplexing to replace a network of beam splitters with a single one, which also made the system more reconfigurable.
+They detected 125 to 219 photons from 216 squeezed modes and claimed a 50 million-fold speedup over previous experiments.

+In January 2025, Xanadu advanced photonic quantum computing by demonstrating a scalable modular approach to networking photonic quantum computers.
+This work, published in Nature, introduced architectural improvements for integrating multiple photonic quantum processors, significantly enhancing error correction and scalability.